-ORC will review, approve, and process the budget transfer if the request falls within applicable guidelines.
-If agency approval is required, ORC will contact the PI to determine if agency contact is desired.
-If so, ORC will submit the budget transfer request to the agency.
-Once agency approval is received, the transfer will be processed and the Awarded Funding Report (formerly the Form 650) will be modified to reflect the budget change.
+OR will review, approve, and process the budget transfer if the request falls within applicable guidelines.
+If agency approval is required, OR will contact the PI to determine if agency contact is desired.
+If so, the OR will submit the budget transfer request to the agency.
+Once agency approval is received, the transfer will be processed, and the Awarded Funding Report (formerly the Form 650) will be modified to reflect the budget change.

-The PI will receive an e-mail from ORC with a website link to view/print all documents pertaining to the Budget Transfer.
+The PI will receive an e-mail from the Office of Research with a website link to view/print all documents pertaining to the Budget Transfer.

 |Fiscal Reports||Fiscal reporting requirements include the submission of all vouchers, invoices, and/or financial status reports as required in the award.
 These reports are prepared and submitted by the Contracts and Grants section of the Division of Finance and Accounting.|

 Traditional scientific research usually requires project progress be documented in a record log, journal, diary, or progress notebook.
 These records keep track of project dates, events, and travel.
 These records also outline research directions, detours, and dead ends of the project, as well as aid the PI in writing the required reports specified in the award.
 The OR recommends that all UCF researchers maintain such documentation of their work.